Chair of the Senate

 - Appointment procedures for university professors (§ 98 of the Universities Act)

 - Academic affairs (acc. to § 25 (1/10) of the Universities Act)

-(2) The Senate may appoint commissions pursuant to Section 25 (7) of the Universities Act or working groups to advise on or decide on individual matters awaiting consideration by the Senate.
+(2) The Senate may appoint committees pursuant to Section 25 (7) of the Universities Act or working groups for the purpose of deliberating or deciding on individual tasks.

-(3) The Senate shall determine the size of the commissions and working groups in accordance with the respective provision of the Statutes.
+(3) The Senate shall determine the size of the committees and working groups in accordance with the respective provision of the Statute.

 § 11.
 Discussion

 (1) For each item on the agenda, the chairperson shall open the floor for discussion.
 Members will usually be given the floor in the order in which they register their intention to speak.